caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 In an internal-node-calibrated phylogeny, we would infer a phylogeny with all 60 taxa (fossil and extant), note the placement of the fossil taxa, and then infer the phylogeny with only the 50 extant taxa.
 We would constrain internal nodes so that they are no younger than the oldest fossil that is descended from them.
 We are considering a phylogeny of only extant taxa, but using the fossils to constrain the minimum age of the clades they belong to.
 In practice, it is also necessary to place maximum ages on some of the nodes to keep the time calibration from pushing everything way back in time.
 Given the incompleteness of the fossil record, this is not as straight forward as constraining the minimum age of a node.
 If we have a fossil we can assert that the clade that contains it can be no younger than that specimen, though it may be much older.
 But it is harder to assert a maximum age, given that we just might not have fossils for older organisms that existed in the clade.
 Applying maximum ages often relies on expertise and additional information, such as knowledge that a given land mass where the organisms are exclusively found did not exist before a particular time.

 The internal-node-calibrated approach is simplest to implement in some respects, but has a variety of drawbacks.
 It doesn't make good use of all the available information.
-By just setting minima on clade ages, it is discarding information about the edge lengths for the fossil taxa.
-If the edge giving rise to a fossil is long, then we might want to mush the minimum age for a clade much further back than the age of the fossil itself, for example.
+By just setting minima on clade ages, it is discarding information about the branch lengths for the fossil taxa.
+If the branch giving rise to a fossil is long, then we might want to mush the minimum age for a clade much further back than the age of the fossil itself, for example.
 This approach also doesn't work well has the fraction of fossil taxa increases in the analysis.
 For example, it wouldn't work at all for a phylogeny comprised exclusively of fossil taxa.

 In a tip-calibrated phylogeny, all taxa, fossil and extant, are included as tips in the phylogeny.
 The age of each tip is then constrained.
 Any tips from the present day are constrained to have the same present age, and fossil tips are constrained according to external information such as stratigraphy.
-A relaxed clock is then applied to infer the ages of unconstrained nodes, which also provides inferences of edge lengths.
+A relaxed clock is then applied to infer the ages of unconstrained nodes, which also provides inferences of branch lengths.

 <!--chapter:end:time.rmd-->